infominer33/infominer33.github.io/README.md

 I ask my clients the right questions to provide the results they need.

 I'm generally interested in Bitcoin, blockchain and crypto—but also programming, data science, internet protocols and standards.
-If I'm to learn anything, I prefer to begin with a thorough examination of its history.
+When learning a new subject, I like to begin with a thorough examination of its history.

 Specifically, I find [Decentralized Identity](https://github.com/infominer33/awesome-decentralized-id) quite compelling, and would be happy to work with you on related subjects.